Action of 26 July 1806: Battle

 At dawn, lookouts on Greyhound were able to establish that Victoria was a large merchant ship rather than a warship and Elphinstone was encouraged to resume the attack.
 Aalbers sailed shortly afterwards, his ships tacking away from the shore in line of battle ready for the British advance.
 In doing so, Pallas drew ahead of the next ship in line, creating a gap through which the British attack could be directed.
-At 05:00, Elphinstone raised French colours in an effort to confuse the Dutch officers and indicated that he wished to speak with the Dutch commander.
-Aalbers was not fooled, and when Elphinstone opened fire on Pallas at close range at 05:30, the Dutch frigate replied immediately.
+At 05:00, Elphinstone raised French colours in an effort to confuse the Dutch and indicated that he wished to speak with Aalbers, who was not fooled; when Elphinstone opened fire on Pallas at close range at 05:30, the Dutch frigate replied immediately.
 With the frigates engaged, Harrier cut between Pallas and Victoria, Troubridge discharging his carronades into Victoria and ordering his crew to fire muskets at the deck of Pallas.
 In response, Victoria and Batavier pulled out of the line to engage Harrier, which continued its fire against Pallas, while William, bringing up the rear of the Dutch line, pulled out completely and sailed for the coast.

 Elphinstone rapidly took advantage of the confusion Harrier's attack had created, passing Aalbers' bow and raking his ship.
 Elphinstone then threw his sails back, halting his ship and allowing Greyhound to maintain a position across Pallas' bow from which he could inflict severe damage on the Dutch frigate without coming under fire himself.
 As the damage and casualties mounted on Pallas, Harrier joined the attack.
-Gunfire from the Dutch ship gradually slackened, and finally stopped at 06:10, the Dutch flag was struck from the mast and Pallas surrendered with over 40 casualties from a crew of 250 (including 50 local recruits).
+Gunfire from the Dutch ship gradually slackened, and finally stopped at 06:10, the Dutch flag was struck from the mast and Pallas surrendered with over 40 casualties from a crew of 250 (50 of whom were Indonesian recruits).
 Throughout the engagement, Victoria and Batavier had kept up a constant but inefficient fire on Harrier, Troubridge waiting until the Dutch flagship surrendered before counterattacking.

 With Troubridge in pursuit, the Dutch merchant ships were unable to escape Harrier, and at 06:30 Victoria surrendered.
 Sending a boat to take possession, Troubridge immediately turned away towards Batavier.
-Elphinstone too was sailing towards the isolated merchant vessel and at 06:40 Captain De Val surrendered rather than fight the superior British force.
+Elphinstone too was sailing towards the isolated merchant vessel and at 06:40 De Val surrendered rather than fight the superior British force.
 William successfully escaped in the aftermath of the battle, rapidly outdistancing a weak chase from the battered Harrier.
 All three captured ships were taken over by prize crews and brought to Port Cornwallis on South Andaman Island.
-Casualties on Pallas were heavy, with eight men killed outright and 32 wounded, including Aalbers and three of his lieutenants.
-Six of the wounded later died, including the Dutch captain.
+Casualties on Pallas were heavy, with eight of her crew killed and 32 wounded, including Aalbers and three lieutenants.
+Six of the Dutch wounded later died, including Aalbers.
 There were also four men killed on the East Indiamen and seven wounded, one of whom died later.
 British losses by contrast were light, with one man killed and eight wounded on Greyhound and just three wounded on Harrier.